 They can happen over very small amounts of money.
 When you hear the word “foreclosure” you may think of expensive monthly mortgage payments, but failure to pay your property taxes, even an amount as small as $100, can result in a tax lien foreclosure.
 As well as keeping up with your property taxes, we recommend ensuring your loved ones are doing the same with their own properties, and everyone should be vigilant about updating their addresses when they move.

-Once a property owner has a tax lien judgment, the subject property often quickly becomes available for purchase via public auction.
-There are investors who spend their careers buying up properties with tax liens because these properties can be bought for much less than they are worth, and many public auctions allow online bidding so people from other areas can participate.
+Once a property owner has a tax lien judgment, the subject property often quickly becomes available for purchase to the highest bidder via public auction.
+There are investors who spend their careers buying up properties with tax liens because these properties can be bought for much less than the property’s market value, and many public auctions allow online bidding so people from other areas can participate.

 There is a redemption period.
 The Texas Tax Code has what’s called the Right of Redemption.
 Most states give you a chance to buy your property back after a tax lien foreclosure by paying the lien, back taxes, a premium to the buyer, and any other fees.
-Details vary by property type, so check with your attorney.
+Details vary by property type, so it is always best to check with your attorney.

 Our state continues to go through difficult economic and financial circumstances as we reckon with the impacts of COVID-19.
 If you’ve fallen behind on paying your property taxes, then you know that the penalties and late fees can make your bill even more expensive, creating a hole that’s difficult to dig your way out of.
 We recommend partnering with a property tax loan company that will help you pay your property taxes so you’re not at risk of a tax lien foreclosure.